MineCake147E/CSCodec/README.md

 - `Span<T>` Based APIs
   - Many APIs depends on `Span<T>`.
 - 24Bit Signed Integer Structure `Int24`
-- An original **Fully Managed Fast Fourier Transform (FFT) implementation** for `System.Numerics.Complex` arrays.
+- An original **Fast Fourier Transform (FFT) IMPLEMENTATION** for `System.Numerics.Complex` arrays.
-  - Looks like there's only implementations licensed under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.en.html) or [Ms-PL](https://github.com/MineCake147E/MonoGame.TexturedGeometry2D/blob/master/LICENSE.md), but it is implemented under Apache-2.0.
+  - Looks like there's only implementations licensed under LGPL or Ms-PL, but it is implemented under Apache-2.0.
 - A Discrete Cosine Transform (DCT) Type-IV for `double` and `float` based on FFT
 - Wavelet Transform(Haar and CDF 5/3 Wavelets for now) for some types(`double`, `float`, `int`, `Int24`, `short`, `sbyte`)
 - A Time-Domain Aliasing Cancellation (like in MDCT) support for some types(`double`, `float`, `int`, `Int24`, `short`, `sbyte`)